 Thats why the next sentence in Dr. Winston Royce’s paper, unfortunately no one read this far, said-

-“I believe in this concept but, the implementation described above is
+“I believe in this concept but, the implementation described

 risky and invited failure.”

 Dr. Winston W. Royce.
 Proceedings, IEEEWESCON, August 1970.

 Copyright ©1970 by IEEE.
 Originally published by TRW.

 Scrum is the most popular way of introducing Agility due to its simplicity and flexibility.
 Because of this popularity, many organizations claim to be “doing Scrum” but aren’t doing anything close to Scrum’s actual definition.
 Scrum emphasizes empirical feedback, team self management, and striving to build properly tested product increments within short iterations.
 Doing Scrum as it’s actually defined usually comes into conflict with existing habits at established non-Agile organizations.
 It provides a structure of roles, meetings, rules, and artifacts.
 Teams are responsible for creating and adapting their processes within this framework.
 Scrum uses fixed-length iterations, called Sprints, which are typically two weeks or 30 days long.
 Scrum teams attempt to build a potentially showable (properly tested) product increment every iteration.

 At the beginning of each Sprint, the Product Owner and team hold a Sprint Planning Meeting to negotiate which Product Backlog Items they will attempt to convert to working product during the Sprint.
 The Product Owner is responsible for declaring which items are the most important to the business.
 The team is responsible for selecting the amount of work they feel they can implement without accruing technical debt.
 The team “pulls” work from the Product Backlog to the Sprint Backlog.